wisp92/pokered/README.md

   - No more ABCD glitched sprites when using teleport without a super gameboy
   - The transitional frame when turning 180 degrees now shows correctly
   - The lower right corner tile of the mon back pic is no longer blanked
+  - Amazing man can no longer be triggered by text boxes or the start menu (via a code tweak from Yellow-version)

 - Item Fixes